spir611/spir611/README.md

 ✔👩‍🎓I´m studying my first year Web Applications Design and Development at CPIFP Nuevo Institute in Campanillas, Málaga.

+A bit of History...

 🎓Other studies:

 In Spain:
 🛠💻I´ve also completed all the modules of the Intermediate Vocational Studies in Microcomputer Systems and Networking (pending the completion of my FCT practice after completing my Superior Studies.)
 Addionally, I have completed the equivalent of a Bachillerato in Technology.
-📜Other certificates: Google Technical Support Certificate, Certificate of Assistance: Cybersecurity and 3D Printing 2-day summer courses UMA, Introductory Online Courses in Big Data, Robotics, Cybersecurity, Digital Marketing, Blockchain, Cloud Computing, Community Manager: Social Networks
+📜Other certificates: Google Technical Support Certificate, Certificate of Assistance: Cybersecurity and 3D Printing 2-day summer courses UMA, Introductory Online Courses in Big Data, Robotics, Cybersecurity, Digital Marketing, Blockchain, Cloud Computing, Community Manager: Social Networks...

 In Canada:
 🔓B.A. in Spanish Studies and Linguistics University of Toronto